samathaluca/fallen/README.md

 2. Second strategic aim is to be useful for user/contributors.
 3. Third strategy will be the collection of data to help develop new methods for tackling the addiction crisis.
 4. Fourth part of the strategy considered minimising the dependency on extensive admin whilst maximimising the reproduceability and authenticity of the data by validating the questions used to collect the data.
-5. Future Strategies.

-A future goal of the project would be to analyse the data collected in a report that will be published and given free of charge to the services that may benefit from it.
+5. Future Strategy of the project would be to analyse the data collected in a report that will be published and given free of charge to the services that may benefit from it.

 Open communication has proven to find solutions.
 This app will be an open communication tool to channel information from recovered addicts to suffering addicts and organisations that provide treatment for addicts.